Skip to content

 journalism course, shall not be permitted to enroll in the course.
 This policy shall be

-reproduced in the student handbook, and the parent or adult student’s written receipt of the
+reproduced in the family handbook, and the parent or adult student’s written receipt of the

 handbook shall be deemed written consent to Auburn School District’s use of video and audio